AmritcsAdhikari/amritcsadhikari/README.md

 ---
 I'm a passionate Java Software Engineer on an exciting learning journey.
-Beyond Java, I'm also diving into the fascinating realm of DevOps.
+Beyond Java, I'm also diving into the fascinating realm of DevOps and AIML.

 ```bash
     System.out.println("Hello World 👋");